eax64/eax64.github.io/_posts/2015-04-10-timing-attack-on-arduino.md

 }
 ```

-For the demo, a led is turning on before the check function, and turning off just after.
+For the demo, a led is turned on before the check function, and turned off just after.
 It's just to be simpler, but it could have been done with a beep on each key + a beep after the check.

 To measure the time needed for the check function, I just hook up a probe on the pin 13 (led).